By Thomas Mroz, MD, and Ghaith Habboub, MD

 - Ugiliweneza B, Kong M, Nosova K, et al. Spinal surgery: variations in health care costs and implications for episode-based bundled payments.
 Spine (Phila Pa 1976).
 2014;39:1235-1242.

 - Habboub G, Johnston J, Nault R, Watson D, Salas S, Steinmetz M, Mroz T. Live machine learning-centered architecture system to optimize lumbar stenosis surgical outcome [abstract].
 Presented at: 2018 Congress of Neurological Surgeons Annual Meeting; Houston, Texas; Oct.
 6-10, 2018.

 Dr. Mroz is Director of Cleveland Clinic’s Center for Spine Health.
-Dr. Habboub is a neurosurgery resident in the Center for Spine Health.
+Dr. Habboub is a resident in the Department of Neurosurgery.